itechf-s/fincz-blog/content/en/posts/java-questions-and-answers.md

 #### Q9.
 What is the difference between the default and static methods in interfaces?
 Default methods were introduced in Java 8 to allow adding new methods to existing interfaces without breaking the implementations.
 They have a default implementation in the interface itself.
 Static methods in interfaces are similar to static methods in classes and can be called directly using the interface name.

-#### Java Language Basics
-1. What is autoboxing and unboxing?
-   - Autoboxing is the automatic conversion of a primitive type to its corresponding wrapper class type.
-Unboxing is the opposite, converting a wrapper class object to its primitive type.

-2. What is the difference between method overloading and method overriding?
-   - Method overloading refers to having multiple methods with the same name but different parameters within the same class.
-Method overriding occurs when a subclass provides its own implementation of a method defined in its superclass.

-3. What is a static initializer block?
-   - A static initializer block is a block of code inside a class that is executed only once when the class is loaded.
-It is used to initialize static variables or perform any other one-time initialization.

-4. What are varargs in Java?
-   - Varargs, short for variable-length arguments, allow a method to accept a variable number of arguments of the same type.
-They are declared using an ellipsis (...) after the parameter type.

-5. What is the difference between shallow copy and deep copy?
-   - Shallow copy creates a new object that shares the same memory as the original object.
-Deep copy creates a completely independent copy of the object with its own memory.

-6. What is the purpose of the finalize() method?
-   - The finalize() method is called by the garbage collector before an object is garbage collected.
-It can be overridden to perform any necessary cleanup operations.

-7. What is the difference between equals() and == in Java?
-   - The equals() method is used to compare the contents of two objects for equality.
-The == operator compares the references of two objects to check if they point to the same memory location.

-8. What is the purpose of the getClass() method?
-   - The getClass() method is used to get the runtime class of an object.
-It returns an instance of the Class class, which provides information about the class's methods, fields, and more.

-9. What are inner classes in Java?
-   - Inner classes are classes defined within another class.
-They have access to the members of the outer class and can be instantiated only with an instance of the outer class.

-10. What is the purpose of the transient keyword?
-    - The transient keyword is used to indicate that a variable should not be serialized when an object is serialized.

-#### Object-Oriented Programming (OOP) Concepts

-11. What are the four pillars of object-oriented programming?
-    - Encapsulation, inheritance, polymorphism, and abstraction.

-12. What is encapsulation in Java?
-    - Encapsulation is the bundling of data and methods together in a class.
-It provides data hiding and allows controlled access to the data through methods.

-13. What is inheritance in Java?
-    - Inheritance is a mechanism that allows classes to inherit properties and behaviors from other classes.
-It promotes code reuse and supports the concept of "is-a" relationships.

-14. What is polymorphism in Java?
-    - Polymorphism allows objects of different classes to be treated as objects of a common superclass.
-It enables objects to take on different forms and behave differently based on the context.

-15. What is abstraction in Java?
-    - Abstraction is the process of hiding unnecessary details and exposing only the essential features of an object.
-It is achieved using abstract classes and interfaces.

-16. What is the difference between an abstract class and an interface?
-    - An abstract class can have both abstract and concrete methods, while an interface can only have abstract methods.
-A class can extend only one abstract class but can implement multiple interfaces.

-17. What is method overriding?
-    - Method overriding occurs when a subclass provides its own implementation of a method defined in its superclass.
-It is used to achieve runtime polymorphism.

-18. What is method overloading?
-    - Method overloading refers to having multiple methods with the same name but different parameters within the same class.
-The methods must differ in the number, type, or order of their parameters.

-19. What is the difference between composition and inheritance?
-    - Composition represents a "has-a" relationship between classes, where one class contains an instance of another class.
-Inheritance represents an "is-a" relationship between classes, where a subclass inherits properties and behaviors from a superclass.

-20. What is the purpose of the final keyword?
-    - The final keyword is used to restrict the modification of classes, methods, and variables.
-A final class cannot be subclassed, a final method cannot be overridden, and a final variable cannot be reassigned.

 #### Exception Handling and Multithreading